Periodic-MAE: Periodic Video Masked Autoencoder for rPPG Estimation: Introduction

-Early studies of rPPG estimation primarily relied on traditional signal processing techniques, such as color change analysis in facial videos~\cite{balakrishnan2013detecting, poh2010non} and color subspace conversion approaches~\cite{de2013robust, wang2016algorithmic}.
-However, the human face is not an ideal Lambertian diffuse surface, and strong noise from illumination changes and movement poses significant challenges in identifying periodic signals, especially in real-world scenarios.
-Recent advances in deep learning have leveraged convolutional neural network (CNN) and vision transformer (ViT)~\cite{dosovitskiy2020image} for rPPG estimation due to their ability to learn representations of periodic signals from facial video.
-These methods have demonstrated superior accuracy over traditional approaches, as they can effectively extract rPPG signals even under challenging conditions such as varying illumination and motion artifacts.
-However, since rPPG datasets require synchronized physiological signals and facial video data, obtaining large-scale labeled datasets is challenging.
-Given this constraint, deep learning models trained in a supervised manner perform well on intra-dataset evaluations but lack generalizability to diverse datasets.
+Early studies of rPPG estimation primarily relied on traditional signal processing techniques, such as color change analysis in facial videos~\citep{balakrishnan2013detecting, poh2010non} and color subspace conversion approaches~\citep{de2013robust, wang2016algorithmic}.
+However, the human face is not an ideal Lambertian diffuse surface, and strong noise from illumination variations and subject motion poses significant challenges in reliably extracting physiological signals, especially in real-world scenarios.
+Recent advances in deep learning have leveraged convolutional neural network (CNN) and vision transformer (ViT)~\citep{dosovitskiy2020image} for rPPG estimation, owing to their ability to learn representations of periodic signals from facial video.
+These methods have demonstrated superior accuracy over traditional approaches, as they can effectively extract rPPG signals under subject motion and illumination variations.
+However, collecting large-scale labeled rPPG datasets is inherently challenging due to the need for synchronized physiological signals and facial video recordings.
+Consequently, fully supervised deep learning models demonstrate strong intra-dataset performance but limited cross-dataset generalization due to distribution shifts.

 Self-supervised learning (SSL) has been developed to address the limitations of fully supervised methods, enabling models to learn scalable and generic features from unlabeled data.
-Among SSL approaches, contrastive learning~\cite{chen2020simple} and self-supervised ViT have shown significant effectiveness in image analysis tasks through representative learning.
-In particular, masked autoencoder (MAE)~\cite{he2022masked} has proven beneficial for various downstream tasks by learning robust representations through pretext tasks.
-The MAE approach involves masking patches of the input image and training the ViT to reconstruct the masked regions, encouraging the model to learn meaningful input representations.
-Beyond image analysis, recent studies have explored SSL for rPPG tasks, demonstrating promising performance~\cite{sun2024contrast, yue2023facial, shao2023tranphys, liu2024rppg}.
-However, further improvements are needed to enhance the accuracy of rPPG estimation.
+Among SSL approaches, variational auto-encoder~\citep{kingma2013auto}, contrastive learning~\citep{chen2020simple} and self-supervised ViT have shown significant effectiveness in visual representation learning.
+In particular, masked autoencoder (MAE)~\citep{he2022masked} has proven beneficial for various downstream tasks by learning robust representations through pretext tasks.
+The MAE framework masks a portion of the input image patches and trains a ViT to reconstruct the missing regions, thereby encouraging the encoder to capture meaningful input representations.
+Beyond general computer vision tasks, recent rPPG studies have explored SSL, and reported promising results~\citep{sun2024contrast, yue2023facial, shao2023tranphys, liu2024rppg}.
+However, further improvements are still required to achieve robust and accurate rPPG estimation, particularly under cross-dataset evaluation settings.